-The parliamentary elections held on March 20th 2016 were won by the president’s party –Nur Otan- with a large majority of 82.2%.
-The only real opposition party, Nationwide Social Democratic Party was unable to enter the Mazhilis, the lower house of the bicameral parliament.
+The parliamentary elections held on 20 March 2016 were won by the president’s party – Nur Otan - with a large majority of 82.2 percent.
+The only real opposition party, Nationwide Social Democratic Party, was unable to enter the Mazhilis, the lower house of the bicameral parliament.
 Kazakhstan’s electoral system is still not perceived as ‘fair and transparent’ by Western governments.

 Want to get notified by mail when Kazakhstan gets updated?